 - ½ mango, cubed

-- Drizzle the unagi BBQ sauce over the bowl and dig in!
+- Drizzle unagi sauce or teriyaki sauce over the bowl and dig in!

-- The unagi brand I used comes with enough barbeque sauce to season the entire poke bowl.
+- The vegan unagi I used (from VEGEFARM) comes with enough barbeque sauce to season the entire rice bowl.
 If yours doesn’t come with sauce, or it’s not enough, add some extra soy sauce or teriyaki sauce to taste.

 Have you found other interesting vegan sushi or sashimi recipes, or have a product in your country that you want to brag about?
 Please let me know in the comments.